lgblgblgb/xemu/targets/clcd/README.md

 Commodore LCD is an almost totally unknown, never released 8 bit machine from Commodore.
 It is a portable machine, with LCD screen, thus the name.
-It is estimated that only 4-5 units exist at max.
+It is estimated that only sub-10 units exist at all.

 Commodore LCD had no working emulator at all.
 I (Gabor Lenart aka LGB) made the world's first working emulator, in hand written Javascript, running inside